-- 3.2.1 In all cases for acquisition, the collections team will carry out all possible measures to ensure that the remains are held in a lawful and ethical manner, no matter whether they are acquired by transfer, donation, purchase or excavation. - 3.2.2 While all acquisitions must comply with Leicester Museums and Galleries Collections Policy, the acquisition of human remains requires extra vigilance.
-The following criteria must be met for all acquisitions: - Provenance must be clearly established - No suspicions of illicit trade - The potential value to the museum or wider scientific community is fully established - Acknowledgement of the conditions set out by the Human Tissue Act 2004 for remains under 100 years old, as well as following advice from Leicester City Council's Bereavement Services - Related documentation (from the transfer museum or archaeology unit for example) is kept

-- Human remains which are excavated are covered by a Ministry of Justice licence where applicable - Excavation has taken place according to professional standards e.g. as laid down by the Institute of Field Archaeologists
+3.2.1 The Collections Manager will carry out all possible measures to ensure that the remains are held in a lawful and ethical manner, no matter whether they are acquired by transfer, donation or purchase, or excavation.

+3.2.2 While all acquisitions must comply with LMAG's Collections Policy, the acquisition of human remains requires extra vigilance.
+The following criteria must be met for all acquisitions:

+- Provenance must be clearly established - No suspicions of illicit trade - The potential value to the museum or wider scientific community is fully established - Acknowledgement of the conditions set out by the Human Tissue Act 2004 for remains under 100 years old, as well as following advice from Leicester City Council's Bereavement Services - Related documentation (from the transfer museum or archaeology unit for example) is kept - Human remains which are excavated are covered by a Ministry of Justice license where applicable - Excavation has taken place according to professional standards e.g. as laid down by the Institute of Field Archaeologists

-3.2.3.
-Leicester Museums and Galleries reserves the right to refuse material offered them.
+3.2.3 LMAG reserves the right to refuse material offered them.
 This may be because it feels the criteria set out in 3.2.2 of this document have not been met or because there is no justification for the acquisition.